AndrewHazelden/Arnold-Syntax-Highlighter/gedit/readme.md

 ![Open the language-specs folder](screenshots/gedit-arnold-folder.png)

 On Windows you need to copy the Arnold.lang and ArnoldMetadata.lang files to the **language-specs** folder located at:

     `C:\Program Files (x86)\gedit\share\gtksourceview-2.0\language-specs\`
 or

     `C:\Program Files\gedit\share\gtksourceview-2.0\language-specs\`

 On Linux you need to copy the Arnold.lang and ArnoldMetadata.lang files to the language-specs folder located at:

      `/usr/local/share/gtksourceview-2.0/language-specs/`

 or

      `/usr/share/gtksourceview-2.0/language-specs/`

+or you can place the .lang files in your home folder at:

+	`~/.local/share/gtksourceview-2.0/language-specs/`

 **Step 3.**  We need to restart gedit for the new language modules to be listed in the gedit **Highlighter Mode** menu.
 Let's check if the script was installed correctly by opening the menu **View > Highlighter Mode > Scripts > Arnold**.